w3f/Grants-Program/applications/mobile-polka.md

 Our solution strives to create a comprehensive Polkadot Explorer mobile app that goes beyond standard functionalities, catering to the diverse needs of the Polkadot community and blockchain enthusiasts at larg

-### Dependency

-Our project will be dependent on the official Polkadot Explorer site or related sites for API.
-The dependency on this API is essential for obtaining real-time and accurate blockchain data, which is crucial for the functionality and success of our Polkadot Explorer mobile app.
-We acknowledge the significance of this external resource and will ensure compliance with any usage terms and conditions set by the platforms.

 ### Ecosystem Fit

 - **Where and How**: Our project, the Polkadot Explorer mobile app, fits into the Polkadot ecosystem by providing a mobile interface for users to explore and analyze blockchain data.
 It integrates with Substrate technology to access real-time data from the Polkadot network, offering a comprehensive view of network activities.